Mark Kaplan (musician)

-Mark Kaplan (born 30 December 1953, in Cambridge, Massachusetts) is an American violinist who studied at the Juilliard School under Dorothy DeLay.
-He is currently a professor at Indiana University's Jacobs School of Music.
-Before teaching at Indiana, Kaplan taught at UCLA in California.
+Mark Kaplan (born 30 December 1953, in Cambridge, Massachusetts) is an American violinist, currently a professor at Indiana University's Jacobs School of Music.
+Before teaching at Indiana, Kaplan taught at the University of California, Los Angeles (UCLA).

-Kaplan has performed in all the principal cities of Europe, including London, Berlin, Paris, Vienna, Prague, Zürich, Amsterdam, Copenhagen and Milan, as well as the Far East and Australia.
-In the United States he has played with nearly every major orchestra, including the New York Philharmonic, Los Angeles Philharmonic, Cleveland Orchestra, Philadelphia Orchestra, the National Symphony Orchestra of Washington, D.C., as well as St Louis Symphony Orchestra, Pittsburgh Symphony Orchestra, Baltimore Symphony Orchestra, Minnesota Orchestra, Cincinnati Symphony Orchestra, Dallas Symphony Orchestra, and Houston Symphony.
-In Australia, Kaplan appeared for the Australian Broadcasting Corporation, playing with the Queensland Orchestra in Brisbane, in 2009.
+Biography

-From the Jacobs School of Music website:
+Kaplan studied at the Juilliard School under Dorothy DeLay.

-Mark Kaplan has been professor of violin at the Indiana University Jacobs School of Music since 2005.
-Prior to that, he served as professor with distinction at UCLA.
+He taught at UCLA, before taking up a his post as professor of violin at Jacobs School of Music in 2005.

-He has established himself as one of the leading violinists of his generation.
-His consummate artistry has resulted in solo engagements with nearly every major American orchestra, including the New York and Los Angeles Philharmonic Orchestras, the Cleveland and Philadelphia Orchestras, the Chicago and National Symphony Orchestras, and the symphony orchestras of St. Louis, Pittsburgh, Baltimore, Minnesota, Cincinnati and Indianapolis.
-He has collaborated with many of the world's foremost conductors, among them Ormandy, Tennstedt, Maazel, Ashkenazi, Dutoit, Bychkov, Conlon, Ivan Fischer, Foster, Gatti, Masur, Rattle, Robertson, Salonen, Semkov, Skrowaczewski, Slatkin and Zinman; and has appeared regularly at festivals such as Aspen, Blossom, Chautauqua, Grant Park, Ravinia, Saratoga and Wolf Trap.
+Kaplan has performed with most of the major orchestras in the United States, including New York Philharmonic, Los Angeles Philharmonic, Cleveland Orchestra, Philadelphia Orchestra, the National Symphony Orchestra of Washington, D.C., as well as St Louis Symphony Orchestra, Pittsburgh Symphony Orchestra, Baltimore Symphony Orchestra, Minnesota Orchestra, Cincinnati Symphony Orchestra, Dallas Symphony Orchestra, and Houston Symphony.

-Kaplan has also maintained a flourishing international career since his European debut in 1975 when he was asked on short notice to substitute for Pinchas Zuckerman, playing the Bartók Concerto in Cologne under the baton of Lawrence Foster.
-In subsequent seasons he has made highly acclaimed concerto and recital appearances in all the musical centers of Europe – London, Berlin, Paris, Vienna, Prague, Zurich, Amsterdam, Copenhagen and Milan – as well as in Australia, New Zealand, Malaysia, Hong Kong and Singapore.
-Among the particularly memorable musical experiences for Mr. Kaplan have been Beethoven violin concerto performances with Klaus Tennstedt together with the New York Philharmonic, Cleveland Orchestra and National Symphony Orchestra, several appearances with the Berlin Philharmonic Orchestra, and his many projects involving the solo works of Bach.
+He has also performed widely in international settings, since his European debut in 1975 when he was asked to substitute for Pinchas Zuckerman, playing the Bartók Concerto in Cologne under the baton of Lawrence Foster.
+He has since made concerto and recital appearances in London, Berlin, Paris, Vienna, Prague, Zurich, Amsterdam, Copenhagen and Milan, as well as in Australia, New Zealand, Malaysia, Hong Kong and Singapore.
+In Australia, Kaplan appeared for the Australian Broadcasting Corporation, playing with the Queensland Orchestra in Brisbane in 2009.

-In addition to his solo music-making, Kaplan is also devoted to chamber music.
-He appears with pianist Yael Weiss and cellist Peter Stumpf as the Weiss-Kaplan-Stumpf Trio, with recordings and concerts tours world-wide.
-Prior to that he performed and recorded extensively for two decades in the Golub-Kaplan-Carr trio, with cellist Colin Carr and the late pianist David Golub.
+In addition to his solo work, Kaplan records and performs with pianist Yael Weiss and cellist Peter Stumpf as the Weiss-Kaplan-Stumpf Trio.
+He previously performed and recorded for two decades in the Golub-Kaplan-Carr trio, with cellist Colin Carr and pianist David Golub.